 The EPA estimates that when stripping old paint from internal walls, the VOC levels in your home can skyrocket to over 1,000 times that of outside.

-Always wear a respirator and open doors/windows.
+Always wear a respirator and open doors/windows to allow paint fumes to escape.

-And that’s it…congratulations…you’ve made your own eco-friendly paint.
+And that’s it…congratulations…you’ve made your own 100% VOC-free paints.

 This mix will spoil within a few hours, so get it on the walls ASAP.